LieberInstitute/dg_hippo_paper/00-index.md

 ---
 {% include JB/setup %}

-Profiling gene expression in the granule cell layer of the human dentate gyrus reveals biological insights about schizophrenia not found in bulk hippocampus
+Profiling gene expression in the human dentate gyrus granule cell layer reveals insights into schizophrenia and its genetic risk
 ==============

 ### Authors: